H. Maria George Colby: Career

 While in her teens, she wrote a number of novelettes that were published in New York City and Philadelphia.
 Later, she wrote considerably for juvenile publications, and she was also an acknowledged authority regarding domestic topics.
 Her articles appeared in the Housewife, Housekeeper, Housekeeper's Weekly, Christian at Work, Demorest's Monthly Magazine, Arthur's Lady's Home Magazine, The Youth's Companion, the Congregationalist, the Portland Transcript, Ladles' World, Good Cheer, The Philadelphia Press, the Chicago Ledger, the Golden Rule, the Household, Good Housekeeping and St. Nicholas Magazine.

 For five years, she served as fashion editor of the "Household."
 A staunch advocate of temperance and equal rights for both sexes, she furthered these through her writing.
 Colby used various pen names, including "H. M. G." (in art and biographical sketches contributed to various periodicals) and "Clinton Montague", her best known literary name was her maiden name, "H. Maria George".

 Personal life

-She married Frederick Myron Colby, the littérateur, December 24, 1882.
+She married Frederick Myron Colby on December 24, 1882.
 They resided in Warner, and she died there on March 29, 1910.